sandeepgoudmacha/AI-Virtual-Assistant-for-Laptop-PC/README.md

 - **Weather Updates**: Get the latest weather information for any city.
 - **Customizable GUI**: Switch between light and dark themes with a toggle button.
 - **Voice Control and GUI Interaction**: Control Jarvis with your voice or through a user-friendly graphical interface.
+- **Generative AI**: Jarvis uses generative AI to provide relevant content and responses to your queries.
+- and Many more features....

 ## Technologies and Libraries Used